This method sends a

 MySQL server, committing the current transaction.
 Since by

-call this method after every transaction that modifies data for
+method after every transaction that modifies data for tables

 >>> cursor.execute("INSERT INTO employees (first_name) VALUES (%s)", ('Jane')) >>> cnx.commit()